 - Ohio State graduate students are eligible but preference will be given to external candidates.

-- Obtain sponsorship from an Ohio State faculty member who is willing to serve as their primary mentor.
+- Obtain sponsorship from an Ohio State tenure-track faculty member who is willing to serve as their primary mentor.

 - Show evidence of superior academic achievement (such as research or creative expression outcomes, honors or other academic designation).

 - Demonstrate a commitment to a career in research and creative expression (preference will be given to candidates who wish to pursue academic careers).

 Note: Nominees who are currently working at Ohio State as postdoctoral scholars must have been hired after November 1, 2020.